Golden Nugget Casino DS

-Golden Nugget Casino DS is a 2005 video game developed by American studio Skyworks Interactive and released by Majesco Entertainment for the Nintendo DS.
+Golden Nugget Casino DS is a 2005 video game developed by American studio Skyworks Interactive and released by Majesco for the Nintendo DS.
 The game, named for the Las Vegas casino of the same name, is the first Golden Nugget themed game released for the DS.
 A prior game was released for the Game Boy Advance in 2004 (this Game Boy Advance game was later released again in 2005 as a 2 Games in 1 pack along with Texas Hold Em Poker), and another prior game was released for the Nintendo 64 (called Golden Nugget 64) back in 1998, preceded by a prior game for the PlayStation back in 1997 and the PC back in 1996.

 The player begins with $2,000.00.
 Although the cartridge saves a player's winnings, a player can reset the amount to $2,000.00 at any point.